Jobs for the Future Is Your Partner for Advancing Job Quality in Your Community

 The Need

-Our research shows that more than half of the people in the U.S. labor force—92 million workers—are stuck without quality jobs and face systemic barriers to advancement.
-Of the occupations projected to see the fastest growth between 2021 and 2031—including frontline positions in health care and the service and transportation industries—nearly half are of low quality based on compensation levels.
-And there are far too many jobs with little opportunity for career or economic advancement that employers could make into quality jobs but don’t.
+More than half of the people in the U.S. labor force—92 million workers—don’t have a quality job and face barriers to economic advancement.
+Nearly half of the occupations projected to see the fastest growth between 2021 and 2031—including frontline positions in health care and the service and transportation industries—don’t meet our quality standards based on compensation levels.
+And there are far too many jobs, with little opportunity for career or economic advancement, that employers could make into quality jobs but don’t.

 As a leader in your community you care about: